Content starts here

 • CenterPoint wants to implement this rate increase in three phases, with the first taking effect in Fall 2024, the second in early 2025, and the third in early 2026.

-• There is one public field hearing scheduled where customers can attend and are allowed to make comments.
-This hearing will have two sessions – one in the afternoon and the other in the evening.
+• There was one public field hearing scheduled where customers could attend and were allowed to make comments.
+The hearing was held on Feb.
+29, 2024 and was scheduled to have two sessions – one in the afternoon and the other in the evening.
+The large crowd that showed up to testify caused the IURC to conduct one long hearing in order to accommodate as many customers who signed up to testify as possible.

 NIPSCO Gas Case

-• NIPSCO wants to implement this rate increase in two phases, with the first taking effect by September 1, 2024 and the second by March 1, 2025.
+• The increase will take effect in two phases with the first starting in August 2024 and the second by March 1, 2025.

 • Lower I&M's requested increase from $116.4 million to $61.8 million.